7 things you never knew about DeForest Kelley

 DeForest Kelley will live forever as one of the crewmembers of the Starship Enterprise.
 As the cantankerous and witty Dr. Leonard McCoy, he brought a dose of comedy to Star Trek.
 How much did he define the role?
 Even in the new movie reboots, Karl Urban is essentially doing a DeForest Kelley impression, and that is fine by us.

 Though today everyone associates Kelley with the lovable Bones, it was an unlikely casting, as the actor had been mostly typecast as a villain.
-To celebrate his birthday, January 20, we salute the good doctor with these fascinating facts about his life.
+We salute the good doctor with these fascinating facts about his life.

 1. He was named after scientist and radio pioneer Lee de Forest